tgeorge-engg/shell_scripts/project_creation/README.md

 The script cpp_create.sh creates directories for a new C++ project.
 The structure is as follows:

-Project
+PROJECT_NAME
-    include
+└── include
-    lib
+└── lib
-    src
+└── src
-        include
+|   └── include
-        modules
+|   └── modules
-        main.cpp
+|   └── main.cpp
-    makefile
+└── makefile

-The script allows you to specify the project name as well as the parent directory the project is stored in
+The script allows you to specify the project name as well as the parent directory the project is stored in.